jeescu/react-firebase/README.md

 - Cloud Storage: Upload file and save to database

 ### Getting Started
-- Create your db in `http://console.firebase.google.com`.
+- Create your Firebase Project in `http://console.firebase.google.com`.
 - Copy config in dashboard's  **Web Setup** and paste to `firebase.js`.
 - Clone project and install dependencies.
 ```